GoogleCloudPlatform/professional-services/tools/dataflow-throttling/README.md

 ### HTTP Server with Throttling capabilities

-To simulate a third-party service a web server is created intended to accept and process certain number of HTTP requests only, remaining requests should get rejected.
+To simulate a third-party service a test web server is created intended to accept and process certain number of HTTP requests only, remaining requests should get rejected.
 The requests will be sent from a job running on Dataflow.
 Each HTTP request will carry an element from the ParDo function as payload.
+Follow this steps to create a test environment.

-#### Clone the repository
+#### 1. Clone the repository

-* git clone https://github.com/GoogleCloudPlatform/professional-services.git to GCE instance/Localmachine.
+* git clone https://github.com/GoogleCloudPlatform/professional-services.git to GCE instance or local machine.
 * Change directory to professional-services/examples/dataflowthrottling/src/main/java/com/google/cloud/pso/dataflowthrottling
-* Pass the InetSocketAddress as an run time argument.
-Which should be your Compute Engine instance internal IP or or with ‘localhost’ if you’re using DirectRunner to run DataFlow on your local machine.
+* Pass the InetSocketAddress as an run time argument, which should be your Compute Engine instance internal IP or ‘localhost’ if you’re using DirectRunner to run DataFlow on your local machine.

-#### Compile and run the backend server
+#### 2. Compile and run the backend server

 ```bash
 javac HttpServerThrottling.java && java HttpServerThrottling localhost
 ```

-#### How to run DynamicThrottlingTransform?
+#### 3. Running DynamicThrottlingTransform

 * Create a Google Cloud Platform project.
-* Goto GCP console and activate cloud shell.
+* Go to GCP console and activate cloud shell.
 		 Change the directory to $HOME
 * Alternatively to run  on your machine set up a service account.
-		In GCP console, In navigation menu goto IAM & Admin and click on service accounts.
+		In GCP console, in navigation menu go to IAM & Admin and click on service accounts.
 		Create a service account and for role select Dataflow worker.
 		Create a key and download to your machine.
 		Export it to environment variable GOOGLE_APPLICATION_CREDENTIALS.
 * Create a cloud storage bucket where input and output objects can be stored.
 * Clone the repository.
+* See the following Maven command to run the Dataflow pipeline.
 ```bash
 #Project vars
 PROJECT_ID=<project-id>